byCedric/expo-monorepo-example/README.md

 ## ❌ Common Errors

-_We are still testing for potential issues, but none are found yet!_
+_We are actively monitoring potential issues, and fix them_

 <div align="center">
   <br />